Rule configuration

 Configuration example: Multi-step cleanup

-You can combine these techniques in a single rule:
+You can combine multiple techniques in a single rule:

 Condition: